Forsyth-Creations/IOT_Arm/README.md

 ### Step 3: Write server code to allow for IOT implementation (No third-party tools)

-- [ ] Use FastAPI to create a simply pythin script which the two arms can use to communicate with one another.
+- [x] Use FastAPI to create a simply python script which the two arms can use to communicate with one another.
 Even better, making a point-to-point system with no server would be nice, but might need additional networking configurations to all data to get around network firewalls.
 Thus the server makes more sense.

 ### Step 4: Integrate automatic software updates